CSG-3813/level-design-agondray-Barking-Owl/README.md

 - 10-room dungeon that consists of square rooms.
 - Rooms are connected by hallways.
 - Rooms/hallways are separated by doors (with one exception).
 - The final room contains a boss.
+Since there is no combat mechanic this enemy is meant to be avoided, but is distinguished by its size and its speed, as well as being accompanied by two minions.
 - The fifth room likewise contains a larger enemy, but is defeated more simply by collecting the relic in the room.
 - The transition from the 7th to 8th rooms is marked by a simple puzzle.
 - Level make use of repeating elements such as pillars or light rods.